Why Choose a No Annual Fee Amex?

 Most no-annual-fee American Express cards require a credit score of 670 or higher.
 Some applicants with scores in the 650 range have been approved, but your odds improve significantly above 700.
 If your score is below this range, focus on building credit first.

-Check if you're pre-qualified on the Amex website before applying — this uses a soft inquiry that won't affect your score.
+Check if you're pre-qualified on the Amex website before applying, this uses a soft inquiry that won't affect your score.
 Pre-qualification isn't a guarantee of approval, but it's a good indicator that you're in the right range.
+You can also widen your search by checking pre-qualified offers from multiple issuers through a marketplace like Bulldog (CreditSoup), which lets you compare cards you're likely to be approved for without a hard inquiry.

 No Fee vs. Fee: When to Upgrade